croogie/Translation-Bar/README.md

-This is the family-bar add-on.
+This is the translation-bar add-on.
 It contains:

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+Changelog:

+v0.3
+* Getting selected text (and translating it) while pressing CTRL+ALT+I shortcut.

+v0.2
+* Grouping translations into different meanings which can be slided up and down.

+v0.1
+* Initial requesting MegaSlownik.pl translation.
+Results are shown at center of the browser window.
+* There are available two keyboard shortcuts:
+    CTRL+SHIFT+I - activate translation input
+    CTRL+ALT+I   - show window with last results again